 How to get cheap car insurance

-Finding cheap car insurance for new drivers is notoriously tricky, even if you don’t learn until your later years.
+Finding cheap car insurance for new drivers is notoriously tricky, even if you don't learn until you're older.

-It’s safe to say that the price of car insurance generally steadily decreases as you age.
+Generally, the price of car insurance steadily decreases as you age.

-The longer you’ve been driving, the cheaper your insurance.
+The longer your driving history, the cheaper your insurance, assuming you don't have serious driving convictions.
 This partly counteracts the increase in insurance costs some over-70s may see.

 The more you drive, the more expensive your insurance will be.
-Ultra-low mileage drivers (under 10,000 miles a year) will be offered the cheapest insurance.
+Drivers with a low annual mileage will be offered the cheapest insurance.

 Be aware that whilst you may make a conservative estimate of your yearly mileage, insurers have ways of checking if you need to make a claim!